turingschool/career-development-curriculum/module_three/professional_storytelling_iii.md

  * A "free" afternoon.
  * A social event

-You can earn participation in job shadow by completing a first draft of your Turing alumni portfolio.
-See below:
+How can you earn job shadow?

+* By completing a first draft of your Turing alumni portfolio.

+**Facilitator #2:** Using slides #11-13 and showing students the [alumni portfolio site](https://alumni.turing.io) and video for how to fill it out (link below), go through the following:

 #### Turing Alumni Portfolio
-* You should have an invite to create your Turing alumni portfolio in your email
+* You should have an invite to create your Turing alumni portfolio in your email.
+To log in again, go to [https://alumni.turing.io/user](https://alumni.turing.io/user)
-* You need to fill out a *first draft* of your [Turing portfolio](https://alumni.turing.io) to earn your job shadow!

 Here are the must haves:
 * Professional photo